-My work is conceived as a gathering of the various vessels, containing physical documents, and displayed as a contemplative array of bodily islands (islands within islands).
+Flags, logos, icons, signs all produce empathy and sharing, and all generate bond.
+This work is conceived as a gathering of the vessels.
+They contain physical documents and are displayed as a contemplative array of bodily islands (islands within islands).
 A contemplative structure speaks of an awareness into the processes of acquiring, through the metaphorical acts of excavating and unearthing, as well as, acts of reconstruction.
 This process also examines the Japanese notion of ‘mono no aware’ or ‘the pathos of things’.